Sri Lanka: The latest travel advice as violent protests continue

 Sri Lanka is often described as a “year-round destination” due to its warm climate, so many people may be planning a visit over the summer months.

+Tui has decided to cancel all holidays until 31 May, in light of the stricter FCDO advice.
+“We will be proactively contacting all impacted customers in departure date order to discuss their options," the operator said yesterday.

-Despite the unrest, most tour operators have not cancelled scheduled trips to the country, but some have changed itineraries to include more time at coastal resorts, which are further away from protest focal points.
+Despite the unrest, not all tour operators have not cancelled scheduled trips to the country, but some have changed itineraries to include more time at coastal resorts, which are further away from protest focal points.
 It’s always worth asking the company you booked with.

 If you decide you want to cancel your holiday yourself, bear in mind that travel insurers are unlikely to cover you, especially if your home country has not advised against travel to Sri Lanka.